 Empathetic Leaders Produce Better Results

 The Center for Creative Leadership examined data from over 6000 managers in 38 countries to determine the influence of empathy on a manager’s performance at work.
 They found that empathy in the workplace is positively connected to a manager’s job performance.
-Empathic leaders are also seen as better performers in their work than those who do not practice empathy.

 Empathy Improves Cultural Awareness

 “Your customer doesn’t want to buy from you if you’re inauthentic.
 They can tell if your workforce is unhappy, and that comes through.
-Those are the people who are closest to your customers,” says Robyn.
+Those are the people who are closest to your customers,” commented Robyn.

 Empathy Boosts Innovative Thinking

+If you’re not modeling empathic leadership, your employees won’t either.
 “If good leadership is not being modeled from the top, if empathy isn’t being modeled from the top, then people don’t know what it looks like.
 They don’t know.
-They don’t know how to model it themselves,” says Christie.
+They don’t know how to model it themselves,” Christie explained.

 DiSC

-3. Direct communication
+3. Direct Communication

-TeamBonding’s Leadership Stories is an event that encourages team members to develop their leadership skills.
+TeamBonding’s Leadership Stories is an event that encourages team members to develop their leadership and communication skills.
 Teams have to work through a series of challenges to earn game points by coming up with a creative solution.
-Deciding on the correct solution requires effective communication within the team.
-The goal of this event is to make each member of the team feel heard and understood.

 Team Contributor